Metal assisted chemical etching: History of development

 MACE is a relatively new technology in semiconductor engineering and therefore it has yet to be a process that is used in industry.
 The first attempts of MACE consisted of a silicon wafer that was partially covered with aluminum and then immersed in an etching solution.
 This material combination led to an increased etching rate compared to bare silicon.
 Often this very first attempt is also called galvanic etching instead of metal assisted chemical etching.

 Further research showed that a thin film of a noble metal deposited on a silicon wafer's surface can also locally increase the etching rate.
 In particular, it was observed that noble metal particles sink down into the material when the sample is immersed in an etching solution containing an oxidizing agent and hydrofluoric acid (see image in the introduction).
-This method is now commonly called the metal assisted chemical etching of silicon.
+This method is now commonly called metal assisted chemical etching of silicon.

 Other semiconductors were also successfully etched with MACE, such as silicon carbide or gallium nitride.
 However, the main portion of research is dedicated to MACE of silicon.

 It has been shown that both noble metals such as gold, platinum, palladium, and silver, and base metals such as iron, nickel, copper, and aluminium can act as a catalyst in the process.